 - Check that the aperture ring isn’t stuck or broken.

 - Make sure that the lens aperture isn’t set to manual mode.

 Canon 70D Focusing Issues and How To Fix Them?

 There are a couple of problems with the 70D that can make it more difficult to focus than one might hope.
 First of all, no matter how you are trying to focus, there will be times when it just doesn’t work.

 This is especially true if you deal with low light or very dark conditions.
 It is because the camera has to be able to see something for it to know what to focus on.

 Another problem is that you need a fast shutter speed for your photos not to be blurry due to motion blur.
-Therefore, if you are shooting a moving subject, this can get tricky because as soon as they start moving quickly toward or away from you, they will become out of focus again.
+Therefore, if you are shooting a moving subject, this can get tricky because as soon as they start moving, they will get out of focus again.

-However, if you have enough light or use flash, then there is less chance of this happening since everything will appear bright even if it moves quickly through space relative to where your camera’s pointing at any given moment in time.
+However, if you have enough light or use flash instead, then the chances of this happening is quite low.
+Everything will appear bright even if the subject moves quickly through space relative to where your camera’s pointing at any given moment in time.

-Therefore, if you are having focusing issues with your Canon 70D, here are the most common solutions:
+If you are still having focusing issues with your Canon 70D, here are the most common solutions: